jasminehong2392/hongljasmine-recipes/README.md

 <br>

 **conclusion** <br>
-<pr>Because 0.178> 0.05, we fail to reject the hypothesis that there is a difference between the number of calories in fancy and regular recipes.
+Because 0.178> 0.05, we fail to reject the hypothesis that there is a difference between the number of calories in fancy and regular recipes.
 This means that there is no significant difference in the average number of calories between fancier and regular recipes.
 There are many factors that can contribute to calories of a recipe.
-This may include the preparation process
-of the recipe and the type of ingredients it is made of.
-This can effect the amount of calories in a recipe. <br>
+This may include the preparation process of the recipe and the type of ingredients it is made of.
+This can effect the amount of calories in a recipe.

 ---